SrFluff/Basic-Python-Toolkit/README.md

 # How to use the color functions

-You have to install the Colorama library through Pip, or your operating systems' package manager.
+You have to install the Colorama library through Pip, or your operating system's package manager.

 # Current functions